MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 #define DEFAULT_AXIS_STEPS_PER_UNIT   { 80, 80, 4000, 500 }
 ```
 These are the most crucial settings for your printer, as they determine how accurately the steppers will position the axes.
-Here we're telling the firmware how many individual steps produce a single millimeter (or degree on SCARA) of movement.
+Here we're telling the firmware how many individual steps produce a single millimeter (or degree on SCARA or for rotational axes) of movement.
 These depend on various factors, including belt pitch, number of teeth on the pulley, thread pitch on leadscrews, micro-stepping settings, and extruder style.

 Override with [`M92`](/docs/gcode/M092.html).